Overview of event-driven retention

-Note that once you choose an event type and create the label, the event type cannot be changed.
+After you choose an event type and save the retention label, the event type cannot be changed.

-Just like any label, you need to publish or auto-apply an event-based label, so that it's manually or automatically applied to content.
-You can do this under Classification > Retention labels page.
+Just like any retention label, you need to publish or auto-apply an event-based label, so it can be applied to documents or emails.

 Step 4: Enter an asset ID

-After an event-driven label is applied to content, you can enter an asset ID for each item.
+After an event-based label is applied to content, you can enter an asset ID for each item.
 For example, your organization might use:

 Product codes that you can use to retain content for only a specific product.